(735 ILCS 5/9-107.5)

 order does not include unknown occupants and the sheriff determines

-executing the judgment for possession that persons not included in the
+executing the eviction order that persons not included in the

 in possession of the premises, then the sheriff shall leave with a person of